TropicSatern36/OMV_Compose/README.md

 ### Media Management:
 - **Emby**: A media server to organize and stream movies and TV shows.
 - **Kavita**: A service for organizing and reading eBook libraries.
-- **Radarr**: Automatically downloads and organizes movies, and manages your Movie library.
+- **Radarr**: Automatically downloads and organizes movies, and manages your movie library.
-- **Sonarr**: Automatically downloads, organizes and manages your TV shows and Anime library.
+- **Sonarr**: Automatically downloads, organizes, and manages your TV shows and anime library.
 - **Prowlarr**: Indexer manager for NZB and torrent clients like Radarr and Sonarr.

 ### Torrent Management:
 - **qBittorrent**: A torrent client for downloading media files with a web UI for management.
-- **Flaresolverr**: A service to bypass Cloudflare protection, allowing for seamless integration with various APIs.
+- **Flaresolverr**: A service to bypass Cloudflare protection, allowing seamless integration with various APIs.

 ### Reverse Proxy & SSL:
 - **SWAG (Secure Web Application Gateway)**: A reverse proxy service that handles SSL termination, DNS validation (via Cloudflare), and access to internal services via subdomains.